 Very few cyclists clean their bikes after every ride.
 But a regular schedule of frequent, simple cleaning (once a month, once a week or more depending upon the kinds of riding you're into) is important.

-The supplies you need to clean your bike depend upon the components you're cleaning and their condition.
-Here's a short list of basic items that address most cleaning tasks:
+Here's the short list of basic items that address most cleaning tasks:

 Shop REI's selection of bike cleaners.